adam-skelton/migrate-imap-account-to-gmail/README.md

 migrate-imap-account-to-gmail
 =============================

-Python script that migrates mail from an IMAP server account to a GMail account.
-Preserves source account folder structure and saves mail under a configurable root folder in target account (set `TARGET['ROOT_FOLDER']`).
+Python script that migrates mail from an IMAP server account to a Gmail account.
+Preserves source account folder structure and saves mail under the root folder.
 Folders can be skipped by listing them in `SOURCE['IGNORE_FOLDERS']`.
 Tracks migration in database so that migration will continue from the last seen message in case of interruption or when new mail needs to be synchronized from the source account.

-Tested with Dovecot to GMail and GMail to GMail email migration.
+Tested with Exchange to Gmail and Gmail account and succesfully transferred 100k+ emails.
-Should also work with a non-GMail target account.
+Should also work with a non-Gmail target account.

 Usage
 -----